• Skip to main content

 We loved and recommend taking a slow drive along the Causeway Coastal Route and stopping for the key sights along the way.

-Note: all suggested stops in this article are featured on the map either in red (on the main road) or orange (requires extra driving).
+All suggested stops in this article are featured on our map either in red (on the main road) or orange (requires extra driving).

 The Giant’s Causeway